 Bipolar excitation of switched reluctance machines

 "In recent years, the switched reluctance machine (SRM) has become a prominent electromechanical device and is seriously considered as a candidate for such diverse areas as: aerospace, vehicular technology, home appliances, and military applications.
 The resurgence of the SRM has primarily been the result of advances in power electronics and digital signal processing.
-However, the SRM still has many areas in which its understanding and performance may be enhanced...This dissertation conceptualizes alternatives for magnetic loading of the SRM drive to enhance/improve its performance, and develops a methodology by which the even phase 8/6 SRM drive can be maintained in continuous SFPE via bipolar excitation"--Abstract, leaf iii.
+However, the SRM still has many areas in which its understanding and performance may be enhanced...This dissertation conceptualizes alternatives for magnetic loading of the SRM drive to enhance/improve its performance, and develops a methodology by which the even phase 8/6 SRM drive can be maintained in continuous SFPE via bipolar excitation"--Abstract, page iii.

 Electrical and Computer Engineering